Assistant Professor of Music

-A committed educator, Dr. Chan serves as Assistant Professor of Music at Northwestern Oklahoma State University, where she is Director of Keyboard Studies / Music Theory in the Department of Fine Arts.
+Dr. Chan presently serves as Assistant Professor of Music at Northwestern Oklahoma State University where she is Director of Keyboard Studies / Music Theory and History in the Department of Fine Arts.
 She additionally teaches French at Northwestern under the auspices of the Department of English, Foreign Languages, and Humanities.
-Dr. Chan was nominated in 2012 for the John Barton Award for Distinguished Teaching and Service Award at NWOSU and has additionally received the Award for Excellence in Teaching at the Eastman School of Music of the University of Rochester, where she received the Award for Excellence in Teaching for her work in studio piano instruction.
-She has additionally taught at L'Institut de Culture Musicale (Paris), Hochstein School of Music and Dance (Rochester, NY), and Harford Community College (MD).
-With instructional expertise and experience in piano, chamber music, music theory, music history, music history/arts leadership colloquium, French, aural skills, vocal coaching, and pedagogy, Dr. Chan seeks to demonstrate a dynamic, focused, and comprehensive approach to training in higher education.
-Dr. Chan is adjudicator for The American Prize Competition and serves as Arts Advocacy Captain for Oklahomans for the Arts.
+Dr. Chan was nominated for the 2013 and 2012 John Barton Distinguished Teaching and Service Award at NWOSU and has additionally received the Award for Excellence in Teaching at the Eastman School of Music of the University of Rochester where she previously taught.
+With instructional expertise and experience in piano, collaborative music, music theory, music history, aural skills, vocal coaching, and French, Dr. Chan seeks to demonstrate a dynamic and comprehensive approach to training in higher education.
+Dr. Chan is adjudicator for The American Prize Competitions and Arts Advocacy Captain for Oklahomans for the Arts.

-Engaging an ongoing passion for the musical development, academic excellence, and artistic inspiration of others, Sarah Chan is committed to motivating and training a new generation of artist-musicians, thinkers, and innovators.
+Engaging an ongoing passion for the artistic inspiration and musical/academic development of others, Sarah Chan is committed to motivating and training a new generation of artist-musicians, thinkers, and innovators.
 She is enthusiastic to serve a new era of movers and shakers in the performing arts, education, culture and society, and to see a flourishing of the arts and humanities demonstrated in multidimensional sectors of life.

 Keyboard Studies at Northwestern